Executive Summary

 2. Scope

-This policy applies to all AI tools used in recruitment and hiring, including resume screening, candidate assessment, video interviewing, and matching/ranking systems.
+This policy applies to all AI tools used in recruitment and hiring, including resume screening, candidate assessment, video interviewing, and matching or ranking systems.
+Under the EU AI Act's Annex III, Category 4, these tools are classified as high-risk and subject to enhanced regulatory requirements.

 3. Responsibilities

-HR Leadership: Overall accountability for compliant AI use in hiring; approval of AI tools before deployment.
+HR Leadership holds overall accountability for compliant AI use in hiring and must approve all AI tools before deployment.

 4. Pre-Deployment Requirements